 Picture this, straddling one side of genteel Marylebone Road we have Taste of London in Regents Park; Londoners nibbling canapes, sipping sparkling wine and discussing Foodie trends.
-On the other side, in a private garden we have the Kiwis drinking beer, eating pies and listening to Jared Christmas tell dirty jokes and rib a gold medal toting Olympian about how strong his arms would be in a hug.
+On the other side, in a private garden, we have the Kiwis drinking beer, eating pies and listening to Jarred Christmas tell dirty jokes and rib a gold medal toting Olympian about how strong his arms would be in a hug.

 Oh yes, Kiwihouse was back (with a few less flames).

 Ps.
 I am going to name drop like a mofo in this post, because it was for charity, raising funds for the Kiwi athletes looking to compete in the Rio Olympics.
 So there.